Patient safety

 Patient safety is a specialized field focused on enhancing healthcare quality through the systematic prevention, reduction, reporting, and analysis of medical errors and preventable harm that can lead to negative patient outcomes.
 Although healthcare risks have long existed, patient safety only gained formal recognition in the 1990s following reports of alarming rates of medical error-related injuries in many countries.
 The urgency of the issue was underscored when the World Health Organization (WHO) identified that 1 in 10 patients globally experience harm due to healthcare errors, declaring patient safety an "endemic concern" in modern medicine.

+Robust healthcare management systems are critical to successfully implementing patient safety strategies, ensuring that safety protocols are seamlessly integrated into clinical operations to reduce medical errors.

-Today, patient safety is a distinct healthcare discipline, supported by an ever evolving scientific framework.
-It is underpinned by a robust transdisciplinary body of theoretical and empirical research, with emerging technologies, such as mobile health applications, playing a pivotal role in its advancement.
+Today, patient safety is a distinct healthcare discipline, supported by a developing scientific framework.
+It draws on a transdisciplinary body of theoretical and empirical research, with emerging technologies, such as mobile health applications, playing an important role in its advancement.